Avro Anson Memorial: Crash

 The Avro Anson crashed soon after 1:00 pm, on private property leased by Mr George Edward Harvey, west of Mokine.
 Mrs Irene May Harvey (née Marston) saw the aircraft coming in close to the ground, looking like it was going to hit her house.
 It passed over the building, and beyond nearby trees, before crashing approximately three-quarters of a mile (1.2 km) from the homestead.
 There was a large explosion and rising columns of smoke from that point.
 Mrs Harvey hurried over to the crash site, but was unable to give any assistance as the wreckage was burning fiercely and machine gun ammunition was continually cooking off.
 The crash was loud enough to be heard across several miles, and attracted close to fifty people within half an hour.
 The aircraft had crashed approximately 100 yd past a tree into rising ground, in which it gouged 20 yd trenches and two large holes, exposing boulders from below the surface.
 The wreckage ended up in front of a large tree close to a rock outcrop, the crew had been flung out of the cabin, and the rudder was found 20 yd away in the branches of another tree.

+Memorial stone at the crash site of Avro Anson N9857 near Lochan nan Caorach.